Are Personal Injury Lawsuit Settlements Taxable?

 Non-Taxable Components of Personal Injury Settlements

-“The amount of any damages (other than punitive damages) received…on account of personal physical injuries or physical sickness [are exempt] (IRC, Section 104).”
+“The amount of any (other than punitive damages) received…on account of personal physical injuries or physical sickness [are exempt] (IRC, Section 104).”

 Compensation for physical injuries or sickness